iitmcvg/Cell-Segmentation/README.md

 ## Results

-The video `edge.avi` is the result after applying Structured Forest algorithm.
+* The video `edge.avi` is the result after applying Structured Forest algorithm.
 Other outputs can be found in the `Outputs` folder.
+* Outputs of all methods can be seen at once in [this](https://drive.google.com/file/d/1mmDtpkT1wQzZ-aafKzgkFz4BpQd9eV88/view?usp=sharing) video.

 ## References

-Our *Structured Forest* is an implementation of [Artanis CV python structured forest](https://github.com/ArtanisCV/StructuredForests).
+Our *Structured Forest* is an implementation of [Artanis CV Structured Forest](https://github.com/ArtanisCV/StructuredForests).

 ## Future work